luchaoqi/courses/Stanford_Machine_Learning/Week_1-5/README.md

-Mainly linear models like linear regression / logistic regression
+Mainly focused on topics like linear models like linear regression / logistic regression and neural networks

 Gradient Descent requires **simultaneous** update - updating all parameters at the same time using the same learning rate instead of updating one parameter first, and then use updated parameter to calculate another parameter.